 MassDOT will consider advance and current refundings based on a comprehensive analysis including when the following thresholds are met:

+Present Value (discounted at an appropriate rate) of the principal and interest on the refunding bonds is less than the present value at the same rate of the refunded bonds.
+This requirement does not apply to the refunding of variable rate bonds by fixed rate bonds or other variable rate bonds.

-Aggregate present value savings of refunded bonds are at least 3%
+Aggregate net present value savings of refunded bonds are at least 3%

-Present value savings of each individual bond maturity refunded of at least 2%
+Net present value savings of each individual bond maturity refunded of at least 2%

 In addition to the criteria above, MassDOT will also consider the refunding efficiency of each refunded maturity, the value of the call option being forfeited based on the potential to refund bonds for greater savings in the future, and the opportunity cost of refunding the bonds.
 Refunding efficiency of a refunded bond is defined as the present value savings for that refunded bond divided by the sum of the present value savings and the negative arbitrage associated with that refunded bond.

 MassDOT reserves the right to issue refunding bonds when the above conditions are not met, based on the discretion of the Secretary/Chief Executive Officer and Chief Financial Officer, subject to prior approval by the MassDOT Board of Directors.
-Circumstances that may supersede the above requirements include the desire to modify legal provisions on existing bonds, reduction of administrative costs related to keeping certain maturities of an existing series outstanding, or other attempts to restructure debt within the framework of this Debt Policy.
+Circumstances that may supersede the above requirements include the desire to modify legal provisions on existing bonds, reduction of administrative costs related to keeping certain maturities of an existing series outstanding, or other attempts to restructure debt within the framework of this Debt Policy or in connection with reductions in its swap exposure.
 In cases where the above minimum refunding thresholds are not met, the circumstances for which refunding bonds were issued will be appropriately documented for the Board.

+Record-Keeping and Retention

+MassDOT will maintain a system of record keeping and reporting in order to comply with arbitrage rebate compliance requirements of the Internal Revenue Code of 1986, as amended.

+In addition, MassDOT will maintain record of the documents detailed below, where applicable, at least until the date three (3) years after the later of (a) the date on which the bond issue is redeemed or paid in full, or (b) the date on which the last of any refunding bonds related to the initial bond issue is redeemed or paid in full:

+Bond Documents, including Bond Purchase Agreements, Notices of Sale, Official Statements, Specimen Bonds, and Tax Certificates;

+Closing Documents, including Closing Memos, Final Cash Flows, Final Costs of Issuance, and Verified Cash Flows;

+Compliance Documents, including Allocation of Bond Proceeds Summaries, Arbitrage Calculation Agent Agreements, 18-Month Spending Exception Analyses, 5-Year Certificates for Rebate Fund Requirement, and any One Time Final Certificates for Rebate Fund Requirements;

+Escrow Documents, including Escrow Bidding Agent Agreements, Notices of Refunding, OMS Bid Specs, OMS Purchase Details, Refunding Escrow Agreements, SLGS Subscription Confirmations, and Verification Agent Agreements;

+Credit Support Documents, including Standby Bond Purchase Agreements and Credit Agreements;

+Pricing Documents, including Bid Award Certificates, Bid Screenshots & Summaries, Internal Pricing Benchmark Analyses (Comps);

+Refunded Bonds’ Pre-Pricing Refunding Analysis, and Reports to Legislature;

+State Finance & Governance Board Documents: Derivative Review (if applicable) and State Finance & Governance Board Presentations and/or Waivers;

+Wire Confirmations, including CUSIP Wires, Designation Wires, New Money Wire Confirmations, and Refunding Wire Confirmations; and

+Calendars, Working Group Lists/Distribution Lists, Ratings Documents (if applicable) and 10b-5 letters

 Continuing Disclosure and Other Debt-Related Reporting Requirements